jstoiko/yoli.care/content/donate.md

 ---
-title: "Pledge Your Support"
+title: "Support Yoli's Mission"
 ---

 Thank you for your interest in supporting our mission!
-We have filed our application for 501(c)(3) tax-exempt status with the IRS and are awaiting a determination.
-While we expect our status to be approved and made retroactive to our date of formation, any donations made at this time are not yet tax-deductible.
-By filling out the contact form below, you'll help us keep you updated on our progress and let us know what you're interested in donating once we receive our official status.
-We are grateful for your support!
+Yoli is a 501(c)(3) nonprofit organization, and donations are fully tax-deductible to the extent allowed by law.
+By filling out the contact form below, you'll help us get in touch with you with more information on how to make a monetary donation and let us know how you're interested in supporting our mission.
+We are also interested in accepting in-kind donations of toys and other educational materials that can be used for therapy sessions.
+We are deeply grateful for your support!

 [I'm Interested in Donating](https://forms.gle/EFY2tqJVWx2terSu5)